svnxxa/music-streamed-analysis/README.md

 - **Improvement in Error Metrics**: The log-transformed model shows a substantial reduction in MAE and MSE compared to the normal model.
 This indicates that the log transformation has improved the model's accuracy and precision in predictions.

-- **R<sup>2</sup> Comparison**: Both models have negative R<sup>2</sup> values, implying that neither model captures meaningful variance in the target variable (`streams_million`).
+- **R<sup>2</sup> Comparison**: Both models have negative R<sup>2</sup> values, implying that neither model captures meaningful variance in the target variable (`streams`).
 The slight improvement in R<sup>2</sup> with log transformations suggests a marginal benefit from applying the transformations, but the overall performance remains poor.

 - **Grid Search CV Results**: For both models, Grid Search CV did not yield significant improvements.
 In the normal model, a high alpha value (100) led to severe regularization, shrinking all coefficients and preventing meaningful predictions.
 In the log-transformed model, the alpha value (1) also resulted in zero coefficients for all features, indicating that the chosen alpha values were not effective in capturing useful patterns.